Denver Metal Roofing Specialists

-These style of roofs can be more expensive, but continue to offer the investment grade advantage as other styles.
+These styles of roofs can be more expensive, but continue to offer the investment-grade advantage as other styles.
 The patina offers further resistance against corrosive elements, thereby extending the lives of copper and zinc roofs.

 Often used in historical and landmark settings, natural metal roofing gives your roof and property a luxurious look that will last for decades.
 There are several considerations when using a copper or zinc roof.
 Contact us to discuss options and get further details.

 Standing seam metal roofs use a pattern of ridges or grooves on metal roofing sheets.
 This style uses vertical panels to create a smooth look for every roof pitch.
 It is called standing seam because each panel fully interlocks with the adjacent with a single ‘standing’ seam that opens and folds into place.

 This is a traditional style that has yet to lose its appeal.
 The classic look is great for your residential home but is also useful for multi-family complexes such as apartments and hotels.

 In Colorado, a standing seam is a popular option because of its durability and ability to shed snow and water.
 Many buildings in places like Vail, Beaver Creek, and Winter Park, use standing seams to withstand the harsh weather conditions in the Rocky Mountains.